Do I Need a Divorce Lawyer for an Uncontested Divorce in Florida?

 Practicing Exclusively Family Law Since 2011

-In an uncontested divorce both parties have agreed on all of its terms: the distribution of property, time-sharing custody, child support and any alimony.
+In an uncontested of divorce both parties have agreed on all of its terms, which are: the distribution of property, time-sharing custody, child support and any alimony.
 And it can be done with or without an attorney.
-When done with a lawyer, it costs less than a contested divorce because your attorney does not need to attend a formal mediation or prepare for adversarial hearings or trials.
+But, even when done with a lawyer, an uncontested divorce costs less and is faster than a contested divorce, because your attorney does not need to attend a formal mediation or prepare for adversarial hearings or trials.

-Since Florida has a “no fault” divorce law, the only thing required to actually initiate the divorce procedure is for one spouse to declare that the marriage is “irretrievably broken”.
-From there, a divorce becomes strictly about settling the aforementioned issues.
-In other words, the question is never whether the divorce will be granted, but rather, what will its final terms look like.
+In the Florida no-fault divorce law, the only thing required to start the divorce process is for one spouse to declare that the marriage is “irretrievably broken”.
+The question is never whether it will be granted.
+The question is what will be its terms for distribution of property, time-sharing custody, child support and any alimony, if any.

-For couples that can agree on those issues, there are two types of uncontested divorces in Florida: (a) the Simplified Dissolution of Marriage procedure, which is simple enough to do without a lawyer, but can only be used where only a limited number of divorce issues arise (listed below) and (b) going through the regular uncontested divorce procedure, with agreement of all the terms by both parties.
+For couples that can agree on those terms, there are two types of uncontested divorces in Florida: (1) the Simplified Dissolution of Marriage procedure, which is simple enough to do without a lawyer, but can only be used where only a limited number of issues arise (listed below) and (2) going through the regular uncontested divorce procedure, with agreement of all the terms by both parties.

-The advantages of an uncontested divorce, besides costing less are that: (a) it is simpler and can be done more quickly, (b) it avoids unhappy recriminations, and (c) it reduces post-divorce arguments.
-Generally, the court proceedings are more relaxed and the marriage ends on better terms.
+The advantages of being uncontested are: (1) that the divorce costs less, (2) it is a simpler and quicker divorce, (3) it avoids unhappy recriminations, and (4) it reduces post-settlement arguments about its terms.
+Generally, the court proceedings are more relaxed and the marriage ends on better terms, which is particularly important when children an involved.

 Simplified Dissolution of Marriage

-To qualify for a simplified dissolution of marriage the divorcing couple are both referred to as the Petitioners and must meet the following requirements:
+To qualify for a simplified dissolution of marriage the divorcing couple are both referred to as the Petitioners, and they must meet the following requirements:

 1. At least one of the spouses must have been a Florida resident for a minimum of six months.